tmatijev/simple-table-standings/README.md

 - Draw: 1 point
 - Loss: 0 points

-Teams are sorted by:
+Teams are sorted by (in order of priority):
 1. Total points
-2. Head-to-head records
+2. Head-to-head matches (points earned in matches between tied teams)
-3. Goal difference
+3. Overall goal difference
-4. Goals scored
+4. Total goals scored

+For example, if two teams have the same points:
+- First, compare their head-to-head matches
+- If still tied, compare their goal differences
+- If still tied, compare total goals scored

 ## Contributing